Level 3 Surveys

 The report will include guidance on maintenance and remedial works and detailed comments on any noted defects.
 Typically building surveys do not include a market valuation or reinstatement cost assessment (formerly a fire insurance valuation).

-We are happy to comment within our reports on specific points of concern raised by our clients.
+We are happy to comment within our reports on specific points of concern raised by our clients and the feasibility of extending or altering the property.

 Click here to download the Sheffords Home Survey Guide